Paris Jackson Explicitly Denies Report She Attempted To Harm Herself

 Prior to this, many of Jackson’s public reactions to the documentary have been criticism around the way the media has covered the story.

-If you or someone you know is considering self-harm, please contact Crisis Services Canada at 1-833-456-4566.
-All calls will be answered in confidence.
+If you or someone you know is considering self-harm, please get help.
+Call the Samaritans on 116 123

 Advertisement